 Unemployment Rates Among Canadian Men and Women

 There are differences in the unemployment rates between Canadian men and women.
-For example, the unemployment rate for men over 15 years of age is 5.4% while it is 5.2% for women over 15.
+For example, the unemployment rate for men over 15 years of age was 7.0% while it is 6.6% for women over 15 in December 2025.

-The highest unemployment rate among men over 15 is in Newfoundland and Labrador at 12.6%.
-Newfoundland and Labrador also has the highest unemployment rate among women over 15 at 8.6%.
+The highest unemployment rate among men over 15 was in Newfoundland and Labrador at 12.7%.
+Newfoundland and Labrador also had the highest unemployment rate among women over 15 at 8.6%.

-The lowest unemployment rates for male workers are in British Columbia with 4.6%, and Quebec and Manitoba both at 4.9%.
-The lowest rates for female workers are in Quebec with 3.8%, Saskatchewan with 3.9%, and British Columbia with 4.5%.
+The lowest unemployment rates for male workers were in Manitoba with 5.0%, Quebec with 5.9%, and British Columbia with 6.3%.
+The lowest rates for female workers are in Quebec with 4.7%, New Brunswick with 5.4%, and Nova Scotia with 5.6%.

 Unemployment in Different Age Groups

 The unemployment rates differ between age groups and Canadians between 15 and 24 years of age are more likely to be unemployed compared to older Canadians.
-Overall, the unemployment rate is 11.3% in this age group with the highest unemployment rate in Newfoundland and Labrador at 15.8% and the lowest in Quebec at 7.1%.
-The unemployment rate is higher among young men than women at 12.6% compared to 9.9%.
+Overall, the unemployment rate is 14.2% in this age group with the highest unemployment rate in Ontario at 18.0% and the lowest in Quebec at 8.9%.
+The unemployment rate is higher among young men than women at 15.9% compared to 12.3%.

 Unemployment is lowest among the core working age group, which is 25 to 54-year-olds.
-The overall unemployment rate for this age group is 4.6%.
-Newfoundland and Labrador once again has the highest unemployment rate at 7.8% and Quebec has the lowest at 3.8%.
-In this age group, women are slightly more likely to be unemployed at 4.6% compared to men at 4.5%.
+The overall unemployment rate for this age group is 6.0%.
+Newfoundland and Labrador has the highest unemployment rates at 8.6% and Quebec has the lowest at 4.7%.
+In this age group, women are slightly more likely to be unemployed at 5.9% compared to men at 6.0%.

-The final age group is the over 55-year-olds where the overall unemployment rate is 4.7%.
-While the highest rate, at 12.2%, is again found in Newfoundland and Labrador, the lowest rate is in Saskatchewan at 3.0%.
-Men and women were equally likely to be unemployed in August 2023.
+The final age group is the over 55-year-olds where the overall unemployment rate is 5.1%.
+The highest rate (11.4%) was in Newfoundland and Labrador and the lowest rate was in Manitoba (3.9%).
+Men (5.6%) were more likely to be unemployed among the over 55s than women (4.6%) in December 2025.

 Changes in Unemployment Rates

-After increasing by 0.6% in July, the unemployment rate among core-aged women fell by 0.4% in August.
-There was only a marginal change in the unemployment rate among men in the same age group.
+After remaining largely unchanged in November, the unemployment rate among Canada’s core-aged women showed little change in December 2025.
+There was also only a marginal change in the unemployment rate among men in the same age group, with both rates remaining close to 6%.

-The biggest change was in the employment rate of men aged 15 to 24 years.
-The unemployment rate among young Canadian males rose by 2.5%, while it remained virtually unchanged among women of the same age.
-Compared to August 2022, the unemployment rate was 1.6% higher among young men and 1.9% higher among young women.
+The biggest change was among younger workers.
+The unemployment rate for men aged 15 to 24 rose by 0.3% in December, while it remained virtually unchanged among women in this age group.
+Compared with December 2024, the unemployment rate was 1.1% higher among young men and 1.0% higher among young women, which indicates ongoing labour market pressures for Canadian youth at the end of 2025.

 Unemployment Rates in Different Industries

 The unemployment rates do not only vary across the provinces and territories, gender, and age groups but also between different industries.
-At the end of 2022, the accommodation and food services industry had one of the highest unemployment rates in Canada at 5.3%.
-However, this was a much-improved rate from the COVID-19 years.
+At the end of 2025, the accommodation and food services industry had one of the highest unemployment pressures in Canada, as employment in this sector fell by about 1.0% in December and the industry continued to face above-average joblessness compared with the overall unemployment rate of 6.8%.

 How is the Unemployment Rate Likely to Change in Canada?